Major Industries in Mexico: Understanding the Top 3 Manufacturing Sectors in Mexico

 Photo of Automotive Factory in Mexico where cars are made for export

-As automakers manufacturing in Mexico adapt to shifting consumer demands, innovation, low-cost manufacturing, and proximity to the United States border will play an increasingly critical role in helping automotive manufacturers stand out in the industry.
+As the automotive industry adapts to respond to shifting consumer demands, innovation, low-cost manufacturing, and proximity to the United States border will play an increasingly critical role in helping automotive component manufacturers stand out in this competitive industry.

 Must Read: Overview of the Automotive Manufacturing Industry In Mexico